GoogleChromeLabs/wpp-research/tools/xhprof/README.md

 Using XHProf with the WordPress core development environment
 ============================================================

-[XHProf](https://www.php.net/manual/en/book.xhprof.php) is an open source PHP profile.
+[XHProf](https://www.php.net/manual/en/book.xhprof.php) is an open source PHP profiler.

 ### Setup with WordPress core development environment